iai-group/sigir2018-table/README.md

 This repository contains resources developed within the following paper:

 > S. Zhang and K. Balog.
 On-the-fly Table Generation.
-In: * SIGIR '18*, July 2018.
+In: *Proceedings of SIGIR 2018*, July 2018.

 ## Test collection